yawnbo/dots/README.md

 ```
 ### fix (still)
 ---
-get frac snippet to consume \\left and \\right
-gruvbox.nvim instead of gruvbox.vim (will need manual configuration)
+Maybe switch to typst instead of latex/word/markdown?
+Needs proper snippets and I don't know if they exist, but a vimtex replacement exists [here](https://github.com/niuiic/typst-preview.nvim)
 just actually do some work instead of this idk